EPA seeks public input to make sure polluters pay for their clean-up costs

 How can I have my say?

-The consultation is now open and closes on 14 April 2020.
+The consultation is now open and was scheduled to close on 14 April 2020.
+However, to give people more time to provide feedback due to COVID-19, the consultation has been extended to 1 May 2020.
 Comments and written submissions can provided through the consultation website.

 The NSW EPA is running a number of information sessions and online webinars for stakeholders on the draft proposals.
 Details about these sessions can also be found at: https://yoursay.epa.nsw.gov.au/assurances